HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 ## 2. Data

-The full dataset data-training.csv is provided by the XTX Market company.
+The full dataset <code>data-training.csv</code>  is provided by the XTX Market company.
 The data consist 31 columns and 2999999 rows.
 The total size of the data is 1 GB which is quite large.

 ## 3. Evaluation